microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 detach from the shell and then terminate its main process.

 This is very similar to the forking model seen in many POSIX-compliant operating systems.

+### Launching interactively from Explorer

+Applications like PowerShell may wish to retain "automatic" console allocation, and **inheritOnly** would be unsuitable for them.
+If PowerShell becomes **inheritOnly**, double-clicking `pwsh.exe` will no longer spawn a console.
+This would be a critical failure of the console subsystem.

+At the same time, PowerShell wants `-WindowStyle Hidden` to suppress the console _before it's created_.

+PowerShell, and any other shell that wishes to maintain interactive launch from the graphical shell, will need to call [`AllocConsole`] if it determines that it wants to launch in interactive mode.

 ## Future considerations